 - be a source of challenge and support to the headteacher (a critical friend).

-Governors hold full meetings a minimum of 3 times a year, and each governor is also assigned to one or more specific committee (the Education Standards Committee, which deals with everything to do with the curriculum and safeguarding, the Operations Committee, which deals with premises, health & safety and publicity).
+Governors hold full meetings a minimum of 3 times a year, and each governor is also assigned to one or more specific roles.
 In addition to this many governors are familiar faces around the school – we attend school functions, are present at parents’ evenings and have individual responsibilities related to different curriculum subjects.

 Why we do it

 Being a governor involves a huge amount of time and commitment.
 We need to familiarise ourselves with the world of education, get to know every last detail about how the school functions, plough our way through endless acronyms and educational lingo, and work in partnership with Gloucester Diocese.
 Governors are not paid, even though they are legally responsible for the School’s management.
 However, no-one who serves as a governor at Westbury-on-Severn CE Primary School does so for any reason other than the chance to give the children in our care the best possible educational experiences and to promote the school's Christian vision and distinctiveness; ensuring that it runs as efficiently and successfully as possible, so that everyone might flourish.